Edditoria/numbo/README.md

 Convert number and monetary amount to written text.
 Also helpful for writing cheques (checks).

+Currently this repo is still in contruction.
+Please stay tuned.

 # Planned Usage (Not implement yet!)

 `numbo` can be installed via npm or run in browser directly.